katzgrau/jerry-picker/README.md

 # Jerry Picker

 Jerry Picker is a tool for combing through and playing Grateful Dead tracks hosted on Archive.org.
-A handful of other artists are supported to, and you can add your own.
+A handful of other artists are supported too, and you can add your own.

 ## Running Locally